 There is no “normal” way to react to trauma – each person is different.
 Some people try to repress or forget the event by distracting themselves with other activities.
 Others may focus on the traumatic event constantly.
 There may be a drive to remain continuously active to prevent unwanted thoughts from surfacing or an individual may become overwhelmed, paralyzed by intrusive thoughts they can’t get out of their mind.
 Often individuals who have experienced trauma lose the ability to feel pleasure, leading to a lack of motivation to do much of anything.
 Some people may feel a sense of emotional numbness while others may experience emotional oversensitivity.

 Often those who have survived one or more traumatic events don’t fully realize the impact it is having on their lives.
-At The Refuge, we want you to know that you don’t have to deal with trauma alone.
+At our PTSD treatment center, we want you to know that you don’t have to deal with trauma alone.
 We’re here to help you through this troubled time.
 We see each resident as an individual with unique needs and recognize your desire to belong to a community that understands you.
-When you become a part of our family, you will begin to replace the negative experiences you have lived through with the positive experiences of re-establishing positive relationships and the joy that life holds.
+When you become a part of our rehab center’s family, you will begin to replace the negative experiences you have lived through with the positive experiences of re-establishing positive relationships and the joy that life holds.
 Don’t try to go at it alone.
 We’re here to help.

-The Refuge’s approach explores and examines the traumatic event and subsequent development of post-traumatic stress disorder as well as the underlying emotional pain that fuels destructive behavior.
+Our treatment center’s approach explores and examines the traumatic event and subsequent development of post-traumatic stress disorder as well as the underlying emotional pain that fuels destructive behavior.
 We begin the process of healing these emotions through a combination of clinical therapy, 12-step recovery, holistic approaches and experiential modalities.
-Trauma and PTSD treatment is visceral, sensory and cellular.
-Therapists at The Refuge build trust, create a safe environment, involve the family, and do not pass judgement.
-Our therapists are specifically trained in handling clients who suffer from trauma and PTSD.
+Trauma and PTSD treatment are visceral, sensory and cellular.
+Therapists at our treatment center build trust, create a safe environment, involve the family, and do not pass judgment.
+Our rehab center’s therapists are specifically trained in handling clients who suffer from trauma and PTSD.

-One of our alum, surgeon Dr. Tara Dixon, MD, has experienced the effects of PTSD and trauma firsthand.
-She shares her experience of suffering and her subsequent recovery frequently at industry conferences and seminars.
+One of our residential treatment center’s alum, surgeon Dr. Tara Dixon, MD, has experienced the effects of PTSD and trauma firsthand.
+She shares her experience of suffering as well as her subsequent treatment and recovery frequently at industry conferences and seminars.
 An article on T’s experience may be found here.